Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Introduction

+Having shown that 3D information is often needed for AD\&S, our goal is to identify effective 3D representations for AD\&S. We investigate a broad range of hand-crafted and deep representations and find that rotation invariance is key for 3D AD\&S. \textit{Our surprising result: a classical, handcrafted 3D point cloud descriptor outperforms all other current methods, including learning-based representations.}

+Notwithstanding the previous results, it is clear that color information is helpful.
+E.g., we present some examples from MVTec 3D-AD where the anomaly is much clearer in the color than in the shape (Fig.~\ref{fig:rgb_v_d}, rightmost two examples).
+This motivates our final approach, \textit{BTF} (Back to the Feature) which combines 3D and color to achieve the best-recorded result on the MVTec 3D-AD dataset by a very wide margin ($99.3\%$ \textit{Pixel-wise ROCAUC}, $96.4\%$ \textit{PRO}, and $87.3\%$ \textit{Image ROCAUC}).

-To summarize, our main contributions in this paper are: \begin{itemize} \item[$\bullet$] Conducting a thorough analysis of the important and unexplored field of anomaly detection and segmentation for images with color and 3D information. \item[$\bullet$] Identifying significant gaps in today's current state-of-the-art 3D-based methods. \item[$\bullet$] The discovery of highly effective 3D AD\&S methods with connections to surface matching. \item[$\bullet$] Proposing a combination of the handcrafted 3D method with the current state-of-the-art 2D color-based method, outperforming current state-of-the-art by a wide margin. \end{itemize}
+Our main contributions in this paper are: \begin{itemize} \item[$\bullet$] Conducting a thorough analysis of the important and unexplored field of anomaly detection and segmentation for images with color and 3D information. \item[$\bullet$] Identifying that current 2D representations significantly outperform 3D representations on 3D data. \item[$\bullet$] Discovering that rotation invariant representations are key for 3D AD\&S. \item[$\bullet$] Proposing BTF, a method that combines handcrafted 3D representations (FPFH) with a deep, color-based method (PatchCore), outperforming the state-of-the-art by a wide margin. \end{itemize}